-Cosy, squishy and huge, this free pattern for a crochet shawl makes a lovely crochet blanket scarf to add style to your winter outfits.
 Wear it as a wrap around your shoulders, or as a cosy scarf to drape around your neck to keep those cold winds at bay.

 Omna Shawl – Omna is the Irish word for Oak tree.
 On the day we took these pictures, I remember looking around at the beautiful trees and seeing oak leaves on the ground.

-The pattern is an easy design.
-The first few rows require concentration, but I have included step by step photos to help the process.
-I used 2 balls of King Cole Curiosity yarn to make my shawl, but any DK weight yarn would work as well.
-Gradient cake yarns makes a gorgeous wrap, and only a few threads to weave in!
-I included the multiples for the pattern, so you can make your shawl any width you choose.
+I used 2 balls of King Cole Curiosity DK yarn to make my shawl, but any DK weight yarn would work as well.
+Gradient cake yarns make a gorgeous crochet wrap, no color changes and only a few threads to weave in!

-You can find the free pattern below, and **You can purchase an INEXPENSIVE PDF with 6 pages, of the Omna Shawl pattern on Ravelry
+You can find the free crochet pattern below, and **You can purchase an INEXPENSIVE PDF with 6 pages, of the Omna Shawl pattern on Ravelry

 Materials

-King Cole Curiousity DK/100% acrylic,150g/480m/524yds
+King Cole Curiosity DK/100% acrylic,150g/480m/524yds

-2 balls in Sunset 2894
+• 2 balls in Sunset 2894

-4.5mm Crochet Hook
+• 4.5mm Crochet Hook

 You can use any DK weight yarn to achieve a similar effect